 - Air-source heat pumps move heat rather than generating it from a combustible fuel source.
 Thanks to a reversing valve, heat pumps can operate as heating systems as well as air conditioners.
 They are most efficient in mild climates where the temperature rarely drops below freezing.

 - Geothermal heat pumps are often the most expensive heater replacement to install, but they produce incredibly efficient, environmentally friendly heating by transferring energy from the earth.
-The same as air-source heat pumps, geothermal systems can both heat and cool your home.
+Just as air-source heat pumps can, geothermal systems can both heat and cool your home.